ronaldbosma/memoryfeed/docs/powershell/files-and-folders.md

 ## Update multiple files

-This function can be used to update multiple files that match the filter criteria with new content.
+This function can be used to update multiple files that match the filter criteria.
+It can:
+- add new content at the top or bottom of the file
+- add new content before or after a specific line
+- replace old content with new content

 ```powershell
 <#